archivy/archivy-docker/README.md

 **NOTE**: Plugins will persist as long as the container's system volume does.
 If you turn off your Archivy instance `docker-compose down`, you will destroy the container's system volume.
 Turning off your Archivy instance with `docker container stop archivy` will not cause this issue.

-Note: Some plugins will require depencies installed into the container (e.g. [archivy-hn](https://github.com/archivy/archivy-hn)).
+Note: Some plugins will require dependencies installed into the container (e.g. [archivy-hn](https://github.com/archivy/archivy-hn)).
 In such cases, follow the Docker installation instructions provided by the plugin maintainer.
 If none exist, open an issue.